akihikodaki/akihikodaki/README.md

 I'm kind of talkative so feel free.

-## Availability

-I'm not available for hiring, but I encourage you to contact me if you are interested; even if I cannot immediately say "yes" for your offer, I may ask for a job in the future.

 ## Characteristics

 I'm a human so I have human characteristics (e.g. I operate best in 20-30 celsius degree).
 Other charactersitics are: